Read This First

 Prompt 2: Has the notion of faith evolved over the centuries?

-Has the notion of faith evolved over the centuries: practical stakes and consequences.
+The real issue is what Has the notion of faith evolved over the centuries changes once it becomes precise.

-The pressure point is Has the notion of faith evolved over the centuries: this is where Faith stops being merely named and starts guiding judgment.
+The live issue is Has the notion of faith evolved over the centuries.
+This is where Faith starts to guide judgment instead of merely sounding important.

-At this stage, the gain is not memorizing the conclusion but learning to think with Has the notion of faith evolved over and Faith is a term with denotations that are.
+Treat Has the notion of faith evolved over and Faith is a term with denotations that are as handles, not slogans.
 The question should remain open enough for revision but structured enough that disagreement is not mere drift.
 The practical habit to learn is calibration: matching confidence to evidence rather than to comfort, repetition, or social pressure.

 This section should give the reader a usable epistemic lever: what would support the central claim, what would count against it, and what would make suspension of judgment more rational than either assent or denial.
 The point is not to make Faith tidy; it is to help the reader notice the difference between having a belief, having a reason, and having enough reason.